AndrewHenderson/marionette-redux/README.md

 ## How Does It Work?

-By providing a way to bind a Redux store to the Marionette View and/or Backbone Model/Collection lifecycles.
+Marionette Redux allows you to `connect` any Marionette or Backbone "component" to a Redux store.

 There is an excellent video on how React Redux works in [this readthesource episode](https://www.youtube.com/watch?v=VJ38wSFbM3A).